supertechft/JPL-Mars-Rover/README.md

 git rm -rf --cached .
 git reset --hard HEAD
 ```
+* If you're running into errors with `\r\n` or `\r`, consider using dos2unix on the file(s)
 * Edit the ".env" file with at least your OPENAI_API_KEY and/or HF_API_KEY
 * Edit the file "src/turtle_agent/scripts/llm.py" with these changes:
   * Add the following import statement at the top:  "from langchain_openai import ChatOpenAI"
   * Create an instance of ChatOpenAI() and make sure its return at the top of the function "def get_llm()"
+* Give execute permissions to `demo.sh` and `turtle_agent.py`
+  * Open the terminal in repsective folder, type `chmod +x file` where file is demo.sh or turtle_agent.py
+  * or if you prefer GUI, right-click the file -> properties, check `Allow executing file as program`
-* Launch the demo.sh script in WSL and wait several seconds for the Turtle_Sim window to appear
+* Launch the demo.sh script in terminal and wait several seconds for the Turtle_Sim window to appear
 ```bash
 ./demo.sh
 ```